 How Do We Solve the Illegal Dumping Crisis?

 Global initiatives like the Basel Convention are already in place to help reduce the illegal dumping of plastics and other hazardous waste like EAFD.
 The convention was created in 1989 to hold countries more accountable for the waste they created and transported to other countries.

 Goals of the Basel Convention

-Two new amendments, one passed in 2019, and one set to go into effect later in 2021, further curb the types of plastics and other hazardous wastes that can be globally transported.
-Though these measures regulate the transport of hazardous waste such as the EAFD found in Malaysia, they don’t provide guidance on what to do with the wastes once they reach their destinations.
+Two new amendments, one passed in 2019, and one set to go into effect later in 2021, further curb the types of plastics and other hazardous materials that can be globally transported.
+Though these measures regulate the transport of hazardous waste such as the EAFD found in Malaysia, they don’t provide guidance on what to do with the materials once they reach their destinations.